On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation

 A \textit{weighted directed multigraph} (or just \textit{weighted multidigraph}) $D=(V,E)$ consists of a set $V$ of \textit{nodes} and a set $E\subseteq V\times V\times\mathbb{R}^{+}$ of \textit{(weighted) edges} (for each edge $(u,v,w)$, we say that $u$ is the \textit{tail}, $v$ is the \textit{head}, and $w$ is the weight of the edge).
 A \textit{walk} $T$ in a weighted multidigraph $D=(V,E)$ from a node $u$ to a node $v$ is a sequence $e_1,\ldots,e_{k}$ of edges in $E$ such that, for each $i$ with $i\in[k-1]$, the head of $e_i$ is equal to the tail of $e_{i+1}$, $u$ is the tail of $e_1$, and $v$ is the head of $e_k$.
 The \textit{duration} $\delta(T)$ is defined as the sum of the weights of all the edges of $T$.
 A node $v$ is said to be \textit{reachable} from a node $u$ in $D$, if there exists a walk in $D$ from $u$ to $v$ (in the following, we will assume that a node is reachable from itself).

-A \textit{trip network} is a weighted multidigraph $D=(V,E)$ (also called the \textit{underlying multidigraph} of the trip network) along with a collection $\tnet=\{T_1,\ldots,T_{\left|\tnet\right|}\}$ of walks in $D$ (also called \textit{trips}).\footnote{Here, the term ``collection'' is used to mean a multiset, that is, a set in which order is ignored but multiplicity is significant.
-The cardinality $|A|$ of a multiset $A$ denotes the sum of the multiplicities of the distinct elements in $A$: in our case, $|\tnet|$ denotes the number of (not necessarily distinct) trips in the trip collection $\tnet$.} In the following, without loss of generality, we will assume that any node in $V$ and any edge in $E$ appears in at least one trip in $\tnet$.
-Note that the disjoint union of the trips in \tnet{} defines a weighted multidigraph $M$ that we call the \textit{induced multidigraph} of $(D,\tnet)$ (we assume that the edges of $M$ have an additional label specifying which trip they belong to, and usually represented in the figures by means of different line colors and styles).
+A \textit{trip network} is a weighted multidigraph $D=(V,E)$ (also called the \textit{underlying multidigraph} of the trip network) along with a collection $\tnet=\{T_1,\ldots,T_{\left|\tnet\right|}\}$ of walks in $D$.\footnote{Here, the term ``collection'' is used to mean a multiset, that is, a set in which order is ignored but multiplicity is significant.
+The cardinality $|A|$ of a multiset $A$ denotes the sum of the multiplicities of the distinct elements in $A$: in our case, $|\tnet|$ denotes the number of (not necessarily distinct) walks in $\tnet$.} The walks in \tnet{} are also called \textit{trips} to distinguish them from other arbitrary walks in $D$.
+In the following, without loss of generality, we will assume that any node in $V$ and any edge in $E$ appears in at least one trip in $\tnet$.
+Note that the disjoint union of the trips in \tnet{} defines a weighted multidigraph $M$ that we call the \textit{induced multidigraph} of $(D,\tnet)$ (we assume that the edges of $M$ have an additional label specifying which trip they belong to, and which is represented in the figures by means of different line colors and styles).